Crikey steveirwini

 Crikey steveirwini is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Camaenidae.
 Crikey steveirwini is the only species in the genus Crikey.

 Etymology

 The specific name steveirwini is in memory of Australian wildlife expert Steve Irwin, who died from a stingray injury in 2006.
-The genus name was a favourite exclamation of Steve Irwin's, "crikey!" being an Australian minced oath.
+The genus name Crikey was a favourite exclamation of Steve Irwin's, "crikey!" being a minced oath.
 The snail species was described by John Stanisic, a scientist at the Queensland Museum who was later awarded Certified Environmental Practitioner of the Year 2010.